-- The physical plant and equipment levy (PPEL) fund balance increased by \$892,336 in FY 2021-22.
-The main reason for this increase was because two of the nine school buses that were ordered in FY 2021-22 were not delivered until after the end of the fiscal year.
-Those funds were expended in FY 2022-23 when the buses finally arrived.
-The District carefully monitors this fund to ensure balances are carried over from year-to-year in order to meet possible unexpected emergency costs and also to take advantage of property acquisition opportunities. - Within the statewide sales, services, and use tax fund, revenues are generated by two main sources.
+- Within the statewide sales, services, and use tax fund, revenues are generated by two main sources.
 They are the issuance of sales tax revenue bonds and sales taxes generated by statewide retail purchases.
 The statewide sales tax is now called Secure an Advanced Vision for Education (SAVE), formerly the Local Option Sales Tax (LOST).
 With regards to SAVE, the legislature recently passed legislation which extended the sunset date through January 1, 2051.
-For FY 2021-22, the District received \$12,440,309 in sales tax revenue.
-The statewide sales, services and use tax fund balance increased by \$23,379,379.
-This increase is because of the July 2021 issuance of if \$30,185,000 of sales tax revenue bonds for the renovation/addition of Senior High School phase II project. - The debt service fund balance increased by \$15,221 in FY 2021-22.
-The District refinanced our 2016 bonds during the year.
-The District was able to reduce future interest costs by approximately \$0.3 million.
+For FY 2022-23, the District received \$13,886,399 in sales tax revenue.
+The statewide sales, services and use tax fund balance decreased by \$5,689,394.
+This decrease is because of on going expenses for renovation/addition of Senior High School phase II project. - The physical plant and equipment levy (PPEL) fund balance increased by \$1,114,322 in FY 2022-23.
+The main reason for this increase was because none of the nine school buses that were ordered in FY 2022-23 were delivered until after the end of the fiscal year.
+Those funds will be expended in FY 2023-24 when the buses finally arrive.
+The District carefully monitors this fund to ensure balances are carried over from year-to-year in order to meet possible unexpected emergency costs and also to take advantage of property acquisition opportunities. - The debt service fund balance decreased by \$387,974 in FY 2022-23.